All Episodes

 I think it's also a chemical weapon.

-Uh, if you look at, and we've been doing a lot of research about this at the Government Accountability Institute will be reporting on more of this, but it's not just that China is producing the so-called precursor chemicals for fentanyl.
+If you look at, and we've been doing a lot of research about this at the Government Accountability Institute, we'll be reporting on more of this.

-If you look at just money laundering, these are the drug cartels in Mexico that are getting the precursor chemicals, they're being shipped to Mexico, uh, then they are distributing the drugs.
+If you look at just money laundering, these are the drug cartels in Mexico that are getting the precursor chemicals.

-It's Chinese nationals who are doing it through Chinese state-owned banks, uh, which is enormously difficult because Chinese banks have very tight controls on money.
+Who are now the chief money launderers for these drug cartels, the Sinaloa cartel, et cetera, is Chinese nationals who are doing it through Chinese state-owned banks, which is enormously difficult because Chinese banks have very tight controls on money.

 So this is far deeper than just precursors.

-This is a huge problem, and nobody wants to talk about it in DC.
+This is a huge problem, and nobody wants to talk about it in D.C.
+Chinese banks are not exactly regulated by the SEC.

 They don't have the same level of transparency requirements.

-I prefer we not do that on a day I'm in the office.
+I'd prefer we not do that on a day I'm in the office.

-Is that can we can I request that?
+Can I request that?

 Those guys are not teddy bears.

-So it's Peter Schweitz and Eric Eggers.
+So it's Peter Schweitzer and Eric Eggers.

 We're in for Sean Hannity.